The Kip ETF 20: The 20 Best Cheap ETFs You Can Buy

 iShares Ultra Short-Term Bond ETF

-Roughly 82% of the portfolio--a mix of short-term corporate notes, investment-grade floating-rate bonds and some certificates of deposit--is rated single-A or better.
-(Investment-grade ratings start at triple-B and go up to triple-A.) What's more, the fund has a low, 0.39-year duration (a measure of interest-rate sensitivity).
-That means if rates were to rise by one percentage point, the fund's net asset value would fall 0.39% (yields and prices move in opposite directions).
+Roughly 80% of the portfolio - a mix of short-term corporate notes, investment-grade floating-rate bonds and some certificates of deposit - is rated single-A or better.
+(Investment-grade ratings start at triple-B and go up to triple-A.) What's more, the fund has a low, 0.4-year duration.
+That means if rates were to rise by one percentage point, the fund's net asset value would fall a mere 0.4%.

 Vangaurd Total International Bond

-Vangaurd Total International Bond (BNDX, $54.50) tracks an index of foreign bonds.
+Vanguard Total International Bond (BNDX, $54.73) tracks an index of foreign bonds.
 But despite its name, this cheap bond ETF doesn't invest in every international debt security.
 Rather, the fund focuses on high-quality, investment-grade bonds.
 The portfolio is filled primarily with government and quasi-government debt issued mostly in developed countries (though 3.9% of the portfolio's assets are in emerging-markets debt, at last report).

 Because the fund holds bonds issued in local currencies, not U.S. dollars, Total International Bond hedges against currency risk, which sets it apart from many world bond funds.
 Hedging "smooths the ride," says Wyatt Lee, of T. Rowe Price Group, who notes that "Currency (fluctuations) can double the volatility of a global bond fund."